rockdev055/chakra-ui/packages/hooks/README.md

-# @chakra-ui/hooks
+# Hooks

-A collection of React Hooks for Chakra UI components.
+A collection of React Hooks for Chakra Ui components.

 ## Installation